RomainTrm/Blog/content/posts/learning-elixir/index.md

 I will not go too deep in this topic, I think this is a nice feature but maybe not as useful as it may sound now that we're used to run our applications with several instances and to perform rolling updates.
 Furthermore, it seems these upgrades were supported by `mix` with the help of some packages, but it doesn't seem to work anymore with the latest versions of OTP without some manual configuration from the developers.

 Despite my best efforts, I didn't manage to achieve one of these updates successfully with [`distillery`](https://hexdocs.pm/distillery/home.html) or [`castle`](https://hex.pm/packages/castle).
-I am pretty sure these tools work and the issue comes from my environment and/or my skills.
+But I am pretty sure these tools work and the issue comes from my environment and/or my skills.

-- langage:
-  - ruby syntax
-  - REPL
-  - FP
-  - types (dynamic typing & static analysis)
-  - atoms
-  - homoconoicity
-- BEAM:
-  - actor model
-  - OTP:
-    - Server
-    - Supervisor
-    - no concurrency (process isolation)
-  - nodes
-  - hot-upgrade

 ---